-TRADITIONAL PRACTICES
+• TRADITIONAL PRACTICES

 Tobacco has been used by Native American communities as offerings to the spirits, for planting, for gathering food, for healings and for ceremonies.
 In these communities, it is important to distinguish concerns about commercial tobacco from tobacco used in a sacred and traditional context.
+24/7's policies do not apply to sacred tobacco.
+Our policies apply to commercial tobacco only, and we will never prohibit sacred tobacco.